 Submit the completed application, supporting documents and licensing fees to:

 *Read all directions in each section of the application packet.
 Follow the application checklist, which breaks down all the required fees and supporting documents needed to submit a complete application.

 *Within 30 days of receiving their general contractor license, licensees must prove that they have general liability insurance with a minimum amount of $300,000 in bodily injury and $50,000 in property damage coverage.
 At this time, licensees must also prove that they have worker’s compensation coverage, unless otherwise exempt.

 The Florida general contractor’s license is renewed every other year.
-Both certified and registered contractors are required to pay a renewal fee of $209.
-However, before the license is renewable, general contractors are required to complete 14 hours of board-approved continuing education.
+The renewal fee is $209 for both certified and registered contractors.
+However, before the license can be renewed, general contractors are required to complete 14 hours of board-approved continuing education.

 Continuing education programs are managed by the Bureau of Education and Testing.
-As part of the 14 hours of continuing education, general contractors must include:
+As part of their 14 hours of continuing education, general contractors must include:

 - 1 hour on the topic of safety on the job site

 - 1 hour on the topic of worker’s compensation